peteroupc/encoding/docs/PeterO.Text.Encodings.md

     public static string ResolveAlias(
         string name);

 Resolves a character encoding's name to a standard form.
-This involves changing aliases of a character encoding to a standardized name.In several Internet standards, this name is known as a "charset" parameter.
+This involves changing aliases of a character encoding to a standardized name.In several Internet specifications, this name is known as a "charset" parameter.
 In HTML and HTTP, for example, the "charset" parameter indicates the encoding used to represent text in the HTML page, text file, etc.

 <b>Parameters:</b>

  * <i>name</i>: A string that names a given character encoding.
 Can be null.
 Any leading and trailing whitespace is removed and the name converted to lowercase before resolving the encoding's name.
-The Encoding Standard supports only the following encodings (and defines aliases for most of them):.
+The Encoding Standard supports only the following encodings (and defines aliases for most of them).

- *  `utf-8`  - UTF-8 (8-bit encoding of the universal character set, the encoding recommended by the Encoding Standard for new data formats)
+ *  `UTF-8`  - UTF-8 (8-bit encoding of the universal character set, the encoding recommended by the Encoding Standard for new data formats)

- *  `utf-16le`  - UTF-16 little-endian (16-bit UCS)
+ *  `UTF-16LE`  - UTF-16 little-endian (16-bit UCS)

- *  `utf-16be`  - UTF-16 big-endian (16-bit UCS)
+ *  `UTF-16BE`  - UTF-16 big-endian (16-bit UCS)

  * The special-purpose encoding  `x-user-defined`